millord/typescript100daysChallenge/README.md

 7. almostIncreasingSequence:

 Given an array of numbers, determine whether is possible to obtain a strictly increasing sequence by removing no more than one element from the array.. :wink:

+8. alphabeticShifte:

+Given a string, replace each its character by the next one in the English al. :wink: